Why Take The PSAT?

 Focus on your grades.

-The most important factors for selective college admissions are your academic courses, and of course, your grades.
-If you have very high PSAT scores and average grades, consider being done with the SAT or ACT quickly.
+The most important factors for selective college admissions are your academic courses and, of course, your grades.
+If you have very high PSAT scores and average grades, consider being done with the SAT or ACT® quickly.
 Then, focus your attention on bringing up that grade point average to a B+ from a B, or an A- from a B+.
 Consider using tailored academic support or our study skills tutoring to help you.

-Finally, the highest scorers: Consider Hugh who gets a top 4 or 5% score and Jackie, who’s lucky enough to receive a PSAT score that is in the top half of the top 1% of scores in her state.
-Hugh is a National Merit Commended Scholar and Jackie is now automatically a National Merit Semifinalist.
+Finally, the highest scorers: Consider Hugh, who gets a top 4 or 5% score, and Jackie, who’s lucky enough to receive a PSAT score that is in the top half of the top 1% of scores in her state.
+Hugh is a National Merit Commended Scholar, and Jackie is now automatically a National Merit Semifinalist.
 The National Merit Scholarship Program will contact her with details, but if she completes some relatively easy requirements, she could be in line for a significant scholarship.
-Congratulations, Jackie!
-You’re in a great place!

 So what’s the bottom line?
 Take a deep breath.
 Whether you’re Casey, Marissa, Hugh, or Jackie, you’re in a good place.
 You’ve got time to assess where you are and make a careful plan to improve.
 Let us know if we can be of help!